Kaimanawa Heritage Horses is privileged to benefit from the passion and dedication of a wonderful group of people. Here are some of our team:

-Allan Buske (Committee): Having been roped in by the Jenks family, Allan has been a dedicated supported of KHH for many years, turning a hand to any job that needed doing.
-His support it truly appreciated.
+Allan Buske (Committee): Having been roped in by the Jenks family, Allan has been a dedicated supporter of KHH for many years, turning a hand to any job that needed doing.
+His support is truly appreciated.

 Dani Taylor (Editor): Dani works as a secondary school teacher and part-time automotive journalist.
 Her passion for unhandled horses started in 2013 after meeting a trainer who specialised in this.
 She has a team of a Gisborne Stationbred and two Kaimanawas